Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 	core.orchagent.0.8bc64adf67544e9e8b897cc5c1c9fde7.5952.1479889193000000000000.lz4

 # 2.2 Tech-support export service

-Periodic Export of Core files
+Its important to save the Periodic Export of Core files

 Through CLI interface, external storage server can be configured which includes server IP, path and access information like user credentials.
 The core manager shall scan for newly generated core files periodically and export the new core files to the configured location.